 Can a business be eligible for a capital investment rebate if they lease a building from a local government?

 Yes.
-The business must work with the local government to demonstrate that at least $500,000 in real property improvements in the Twin Cities metropolitan area or at least $250,000 in eligible real property improvements in Targeted Population projects within one year of JCF designation to remain eligible for the program.
+The business must work with the local government to demonstrate that at least $500,000 in real property improvements in the Twin Cities metropolitan area or $250,000 in eligible real property improvements in Targeted Population projects was spent within one year of JCF designation to remain eligible for the program.
 Proof of expenditures with appropriate documentation will be required from the business.
-Once job thresholds are reached, JCF rebates are then provided for any eligible real property improvements paid for by the JCF business and then yearly based on tenant improvement costs which must be shown in a lease or similar document and amortized equally over each year.
+Once job thresholds are reached, JCF rebates are then provided for any eligible real property improvements paid for up front by the JCF business and then yearly based on tenant improvement costs which must be shown in a lease or similar document and fully amortized over the lease period.
 Tenant improvement costs cannot be front-loaded into the lease and the lease must last for at least the term of the JCF business subsidy agreement.
 In order to receive a capital investment rebate, the JCF business must have directly expended the funds being rebated on.
 Tenant improvements that are built into the lease may not be counted until they have been paid to the landlord.
 In addition, the JCF business may not receive any portion of the rebate until the program minimum has been reached in directly expended capital investment.

 In a lease scenario, how does a business leasing a facility prove $500,000 in real property improvements if the developer is building a new building?